-Emotive is an outreach and awareness campaign that encourages the accelerated adoption of electric vehicles (EVs) in B.C.
+Emotive is a British Columbia wide outreach and awareness campaign that encourages the accelerated adoption of electric vehicles (EVs) in B.C.
 Emotive acts as a collaborative campaign with many implementation partners interested in EV education and outreach in communities across the province.

-The Emotive Community Outreach Incentive Program (COIP), funded by the Province of British Columbia, offers financial assistance to B.C. communities, organizations, and local governments to assist them in delivering local/regional Emotive electric vehicle (EV) outreach.
-The intent of the Program is to empower communities to deliver locally appropriate Emotive campaign activities that raise the awareness and profile of EVs.
+Funded by the Province of British Columbia, the Emotive Community Outreach Incentive Program (COIP) offers support and funding to B.C. communities, organizations, and local governments to assist them in delivering local/regional Emotive EV awareness campaigns.
+The intent of the COIP is to empower communities to deliver locally appropriate Emotive campaign activities that raise the awareness and profile of EVs in B.C.

-Funding for the COIP is provided by the Government of B.C.’s CleanBC Go Electric Program and is administered by Plug In BC (a program of the Fraser Basin Council Society).
+Funding for the COIP is provided by the Province of B.C.’s CleanBC Go Electric Program, and is administered by Plug In BC (a program of the Fraser Basin Council Society).
 Additional information on the CleanBC Go Electric Program is available in the program guide (Appendix A – Background).

 Apply for financial support to run EV education and outreach activities in your community.
 In the past, many of these activities have been public EV test drive events and community forums.
 To ensure safe social distancing practices , we have provided a list of ideas that may act as alternative ideas to in-person events and other gatherings (see Activities for Community Outreach below).

 Applicants can apply for the following levels of funding:

 - Up to $5,000 to support EV outreach activities in their community.